 'The Land Song' as sung at the 2009 Liberal Democrat conference

-The Youtube rendition above was at the Lib Dem Glee Club at Bournemouth in September 2009 - a century after Lloyd George's 'People's Budget' which propelled the song to prominence in British politics.
+The YouTube rendition above was at the Lib Dem Glee Club at Bournemouth in September 2009 - a century after Lloyd George's 'People's Budget' which propelled the song to prominence in British politics.
 Whether the singing is any more polished than that of George Hardy a century ago - posted at the top of this page - well, make up your own mind.

-ritain’s ‘best political song’, yet many political insiders have never heard it sung.
+Britain’s ‘best political song’, yet many political insiders have never heard it sung.
 More than a century old, ‘The Land Song’ dates back to the glory days of Lloyd George Liberalism, and was revived from the 1960s by a new generation of Liberal radicals.
 History Workshop Journal editor Andrew Whitehead pursues the song’s history – discovers its only commercial recording – and traces the song’s contemporary echoes to the conference hotels of Bournemouth and Liverpool:

 My own familiarity with - and indeed non-partisan affection for – ‘The Land Song’ dates back twenty years or more, to my time as a lobby correspondent.
 For several years either side of the end of the Thatcher era, I used to spend a large part of the autumn traipsing around those seaside resorts which had managed to stave off hibernation at the end of the holiday season by attracting a party conference.
 Although we imagine that the dominance of the two main parties has only recently been challenged, circa 1990 the caravan of political correspondents rolled relentlessly for weeks on end: the Trades Union Congress, still a ‘must attend’ event back then; two centre party gatherings, Liberals (later Liberal Democrats) and Social Democrats; Labour; the Conservatives; and sometimes a quick jaunt north of the border to sample a resurgent Scottish National Party.